Harry84/DevOps-Core-Fundamental-Project/README.md

 # DevOps-Core-Fundamental-Project:
 ## Harry Potter Sorting Hat

-This is a basic web app intended to allow users (Users aka Prospective Students) to register to attend each of the four houses at Hogwarts.
+This is a basic web app intended to allow users (aka Prospective Hogwarts Students) to register to attend one of the four houses at Hogwarts.

 As a MVP two tables will be included in a relational db.
 Users enter their name via a form and request to join one of the four houses.
 Their name is then appended to a list of students within each house.